The Karankawa were said to be extinct. Now they’re reviving their culture — and fighting to protect their ancestors’ land.

-A railroad yard asked the state to limit its environmental responsibility to clean up more than 30 years of toxic waste.
+A railroad yard asked the state to limit its responsibility to clean up decades of toxic waste.
 The community it neighbored didn’t know anything was wrong.
-In this historically black neighborhood, it seems everyone knows someone who died of cancer or had the disease themselves.
-Now, they’re coming to terms with how a plume of creosote contamination lurking below may have affected their lives — and could still be polluting their homes today.
+In the historically Black neighborhood, it seems everyone knows someone who died of cancer or had the disease themselves.
+Now, they’re coming to terms with how contamination lurking below may have affected their lives.

-Impact: After the story published in April 2019, state regulators asked Union Pacific to test the air in homes affected by contamination.
-Then, Rep. Sheila Jackson Lee held a town hall to push for a health study on the contamination.
-Four months later, the Texas Department of State Health Services identified a cancer cluster in the area surrounding the rail yard in August.
-But, the public didn’t find out about the cancer cluster study until months later, due to a failure by state agencies to notify city officials.
-Residents, increasingly worried about the contamination and cancer in their community, turned out by the hundreds for a town hall featuring Erin Brockovich in January.
-In March, Houston attorneys filed a lawsuit against Union Pacific on behalf of hundreds of residents in the area.
+Impact: After the story published, state regulators asked Union Pacific to test the air in homes affected by contamination.
+Then, Rep. Sheila Jackson Lee held a town hall on the issue.
+Four months later, the Texas Department of State Health Services identified a cancer cluster in the area.
+But, state agencies failed to notify the public until months later.
+Residents, increasingly angry and concerned, turned out by the hundreds for a town hall featuring Erin Brockovich.
+In March 2020, some Houston residents filed a lawsuit against Union Pacific.

-Acres Homes residents are trying to stop a company from building a concrete batch plant in the heart of their neighborhood.
-But despite impressive community organization, Texas’ environmental agency keeps moving the air emissions permit request forward.
-Residents are blocked at every turn by a web of complex rules to fight back.
-In Houston, where no zoning means anyone can build anywhere, the community is wondering: Is the state’s public participation process just for show?
+Acres Homes residents are trying to stop a concrete batch plant in the heart of their neighborhood.
+But Texas’ environmental agency keeps moving the air emissions permit request forward.
+In Houston, where there are little land-use rules, the community is wondering: Is the public participation process just for show?

-Impact: After the story published in August 2019, the state’s environmental agency referred the dispute to a state hearing.
-In the meantime, public opposition to the plant continued to mount.
-Then, in January — one day before a judge was set to hear the case — the company withdrew its application for the permit to build the plant.
-The next day, the company agreed to move out of the neighborhood for good.
+Impact: After the story published, the state’s environmental agency referred the dispute to a state hearing.
+In January — one day before a judge was set to hear the case — the company withdrew its application for the permit to build the plant under public pressure.
+The next day, the company agreed to move out of the neighborhood.